Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Results

 \subsection{Symbolic Regression Models for Thermal Conductivity}

 For this study, we use the sure-independence screening and sparsifying operator (SISSO) method as implemented in the \textsc{SISSO++} code~\cite{Purcell2022}.
 This method has been used to successfully describe multiple applications including the stability of materials~\cite{Schleder2020}, catalysis~\cite{Han2021}, and glass transition temperatures~\cite{Pilania2019}.
-To find the best low-dimensional models for a specific target property, in our case the room temperature, lattice thermal conductivity, $\kappaRT$, SISSO first builds an exhaustive set of analytical, non-linear functions, i.e. trillions of candidate descriptors, from a set of mathematical operators and primary features, the set of user-provided properties that will be used to model the target property.
-For this application the primary features are both the structural and dynamical features for seventy-five materials with experimentally measured $\kappaRT$ (see Section~\ref{subsec:methods_sisso_primary_features} for more details)~\cite{Morelli,Slack1962,Martin1972,Takahashi1980,Turkes1980a,Gerlich1982,WILLIAMS1984,Valeri-Gil1993,Morelli1995,Hohl1999,Young1999,Li2003,Kawaharada2004,Villora2008,Toher2014b,Lu2015,Huang2016,Pantian2017,Chen2019b}.
+To find the best low-dimensional models for a specific target property, in our case the room temperature, lattice thermal conductivity, $\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$, SISSO first builds an exhaustive set of analytical, non-linear functions, i.e. trillions of candidate descriptors, from a set of mathematical operators and primary features, the set of user-provided properties that will be used to model the target property.
+Here we are focusing on room temperature data only because that is what is the most abundant in the literature and relevant for potential applications; however, some temperature dependence will be inherently included via the temperature dependence of our anharmonicity factor $\sigma^\mathrm{A}$.
+For this application the primary features are both the structural and dynamical properties for seventy-five materials with experimentally measured $\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$~\cite{Morelli,Slack1962,Martin1972,Takahashi1980,Turkes1980a,Gerlich1982,WILLIAMS1984,Valeri-Gil1993,Morelli1995,Hohl1999,Young1999,Li2003,Kawaharada2004,Villora2008,Toher2014b,Lu2015,Huang2016,Pantian2017,Chen2019b} (see Section~\ref{subsec:methods_sisso_primary_features} and~\ref{sec:si_experimental_kappa} for more details).
+By using the experimentally measured values for $\kappa_\mathrm{L}$ we avoid the issues related to the inconsistent reliability of different approaches to calculating $\kappa_\mathrm{L}$ for different material classes~\cite{Xia2020a,Knoop2022}, and hopefully create a universal model for it.
+For many of the materials of interest here the standard Boltzmann Transport approach will be unreliable~\cite{Xia2020a,Knoop2022}, but the fully anharmonic \textit{ab initio} Green Kubo approach is unnecessarily expensive to use for all materials~\cite{Knoop2022}.
+Combining theoretical and experimental data in this way allows one to avoid both the cost or unreliability of calculating, $\kappa_\mathrm{L}$ and the challenges of experimentally synthesizing and characterizing candidate materials.
+As long as all samples are consistent across each feature, AI and ML based models will adapt the computational features to the experimental target.